Piranha: Reputation

 A common falsehood is that they can be attracted by blood and are exclusively carnivores.
-A Brazilian legend called "piranha cattle" states that they sweep the rivers at high speed and attack the first of the cattle entering the water allowing the rest of the group to traverse the river.
+A Brazilian legend called "piranha cattle" states that they sweep the rivers at high speed and attack the first of the cattle entering the water, allowing the rest of the group to traverse the river.
 These legends were dismissed through research by Hélder Queiroz and Anne Magurran and published in Biology Letters.

-Theodore Roosevelt
+Accounts from Theodore Roosevelt

-When former US President Theodore Roosevelt visited Brazil in 1913, he went on a hunting expedition through the Amazon Rainforest.
+When former US president Theodore Roosevelt visited Brazil in 1913, he went on a hunting expedition through the Amazon rainforest.
 While standing on the bank of the Amazon River, he witnessed a spectacle created by local fishermen.
 After blocking off part of the river and starving the piranhas for several days, they pushed a cow into the water, where it was quickly torn apart and skeletonized by a school of hungry piranhas.
 Roosevelt later described piranhas as vicious creatures in his 1914 book Through the Brazilian Wilderness.